MirceaMacarie/Bug_Reports/README.md

 **Steps to reproduce:**
 1. Go on https://www.globalsqa.com/angularJs-protractor/ConsumptionCalculator/
-2. Write in the URL adress something random, without any meaning/ which does not exist on this website.
+2. Write in the URL adress something random, without any meaning / which does not exist on this website.

 **Expected result:** It is expected to see a "404" custom page, with the logo / home button to return to the main page and eventually a search bar for helping the user to find what he is looking for.